 Shoulder Pain Specialist Clinic

 We are the specialist clinic for Shoulder Pain, Shoulder Injury, and Chronic Shoulder Joint Pain.
-Early diagnosis and treatment can prevent the complication of the recovery of Shoulder Problem.
+Get fast and effective treatment of your shoulder problems.
 Call / SMS to +65 92357641 or Email to firstname.lastname@example.org to schedule for an appointment today (24 Hours Hotline)

 Shoulder pain are one of the more common reasons for physician visits for musculoskeletal symptoms.
 The shoulder is the most movable joint in the body.
 However, it is an unstable joint because of the range of motion allowed.
 The injuries to the shoulder can, and do, cause a lot of pain.
 Usually the pain is related to a particular function or task but often times the pain becomes more prevalent throughout the day.